-Offers individual consults, skills workshops, process groups, seminars, psychiatry services, community referral resources, 24/7 support line, and crisis intervention.
+Offers individual consults, skills workshops, process groups, seminars, psychiatry services, community referral resources, crisis intervention, and 24/7 support.
 Students, regardless of where they live, should reach out to CAPS to help find the support they need.
-CAPS has a range of ways to support all students who are out of state, including: 24/7 crisis support, Care management consultation and help with treatment planning, Referral assistance to find care in a student’s local community, & Workshops and outreach events.

 Tel: 650.723.3785 or for 24/7 urgent support, call 650.723.3785

 - 911 Emergency Services: Call 911 (or 9-911 from a university phone)

 - Crisis Text Line: Text HOME to 741741

 - National Suicide Prevention Lifeline: 1.800.273.TALK (8255)

 - Santa Clara County Suicide & Crisis Hotline: 1.855.278.4204